Biography

 Since the 1980s, Bireli Lagrene has been the undisputed king of jazz guitar.

-From 1986 onwards, Bireli who had already rubbed shoulders with Stéphane Grappelli and Larry Coryell, embarked on the adventure of fusion, multiplying his experience and encounters.
+From 1986 onwards Bireli, who had collaborations with Stéphane Grappelli and Larry Coryell, embarked on the adventure of fusion, deepening his experience and encounters.
 Bireli even hesitated for a while about which instrument to adopt (under the influence of Pastorius, Bireli had become a formidable bassist).
-He finally settles on the guitar for a period of research where he forges a dazzling style, showing exceptional faculties of adaptation supported by a talent of improvisation, placing him among the greatest.
+He finally settled on the guitar for a period of research where he forged a dazzling style, showing exceptional faculties of adaptation supported by a talent of improvisation, placing him among the greatest.
 Multiple collaborations ensue.
-Bireli finds himself alongside John Mc Laughlin, Paco de Lucia, Al Di Meola, Jack Bruce and Ginger Baker (for a temporary reformation of Cream), Stanley Clarke, Miroslav Vitous, Lenny White and Mike Stern...
-Not even counting the two live albums that Bireli recorded with Jaco Pastorius.
+Bireli finds himself alongside John McLaughlin, Paco de Lucia, Al Di Meola, Jack Bruce and Ginger Baker (for a temporary reformation of Cream), Stanley Clarke, Miroslav Vitous, Lenny White, and Mike Stern.
+This impressive list doesn't even include the two live albums that Bireli recorded with Jaco Pastorius.

-As Bireli’s "Viaggio" (1993) hits the streets, it coincides with his ever-increasing recognition on the national and international scenes.
+As Bireli’s "Viaggio" (1993) hit the streets, it coincides with his ever-increasing recognition on the national and international scenes.
 Bireli wins the coveted “Django d'Or” (The Golden Django) in 1993, and in 2001 “Victoires de la Musique” (the equivalent of a Grammy in the US and awarded by the French Ministry of Culture to recognize outstanding achievement in the music industry) for "Front Page" (2000).
 A "power trio" formed with Dominique Di Piazza and Dennis Chambers who recorded for Universal, crowning the success and popularity of the "Gipsy Project" (2001).

-Still in the tradition of gypsy jazz, Biréli released the album "Move" in 2004, which has the particularity of replacing the violin with a saxophone.
+Still in the tradition of gypsy jazz, Bireli released the album "Move" in 2004, which has the peculiarity of replacing the violin with a saxophone.
 Striking repertoire.
 Dazzling swing.
 The album is masterful.
-As success grew, Biréli toured the biggest festivals with his Gipsy Project until his triumph at the Olympia in 2005.
+As success grew, Bireli toured the biggest festivals with his Gipsy Project until his triumph at the Olympia in 2005.
+This recording also featured the special guest guitar of Sylvain Luc.

-In October 2006, to celebrate the 40th birthday of this outstanding musician, Dreyfus Jazz publishes an exceptional double CD: “Djangology” (with the Köln WDR Big Band and “To Bi or Not To Bi” (solo recording).
+In October 2006, to celebrate the 40th birthday of this outstanding musician, Dreyfus Jazz publishes an exceptional double CD: “Djangology” (with the Köln WDR Big Band) and “To Bi or Not To Bi” (solo recording).

 These last 17 years - crowned by a 2012 “Medal of Chevalier des Arts et des Lettres” (recognition of significant contributions to the arts) - will see Bireli release thirteen albums including "The Alternative," alongside Jimmy Rosenberg and Angelo Debarre, with Stanley Clarke and Jean-Luc Ponty for an inspired "D-Stringz," with Rony Lakatos on the magnificent "Tribute to Stéphane & Django," with André Charlier and Benoît Sourisse on "Remembering Jaco" and solo on the superb "Solo Suites" released in 2022.